jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 categories: blog
 ---

+_Edit: The project has been revived in Ciudad de México, México since March 2017.
+The following is the original description._

 > _Time_: Present
 > _Place_: NYC, yes the one with -- let's say the one that one might kiss or bite or get stumped on or run over -- that one.
 > _At Rise_: A book of 2-by-2 denim samples in hand, she compared their colors: indigo, navy, a wash of acid, white.
 Sunlight broken up by the steel truss, her gaze suspended from the steel East River.